benji6/church/README.md

 The code is written in ES2015 and transpiled to ES5.
 You can consume the ES2015 source directly using [Rollup](https://github.com/rollup/rollup).

-### Contributing

-Please do!
-I am no mathematician or computer scientist, so I am sure there are loads of improvements that could be made here.

 ### Resources

 - [combinators-js](https://github.com/benji6/combinators-js) - a library of combinators in JS I wrote